giantswarm/releases/announcements/2020-Week-48/announcement.md

 ## Web UI

-[Happa v1.1.1](https://github.com/giantswarm/happa/releases/tag/v1.1.1) simplifies deleting an organization and [Happa v1.1.0](https://github.com/giantswarm/happa/releases/tag/v1.1.0) adds support for upgrading to beta versions.
+In [Happa](https://docs.giantswarm.io/changes/web-ui/), deleting an organization is now simpler and upgrading to beta versions is now possible.

 ## Documentation